-The initial part of the book mentions about a plane crash, the murder of two characters named Ashish Kumar Nandi and Sumona Thandi but these incidents are not finding proper relevance in the main story.
-There’s also a conversation between Ashwin and Prateek (who’s Sumona’s brother) but then that is also looking like a short story without much reference to it in the later part of the book.
+The initial part of the Ashvamedha mentions a plane crash, the murder of two characters named Ashish Kumar Nandi and Sumona Thandi but these incidents are not finding proper relevance in the main story.
+There’s also a conversation between Ashwin and Prateek (who’s Sumona’s brother) but then that is also looking like a short story without much reference to it in the latter part of the book.

-Author’s story telling is fast paced and not at all boring.
+The author’s storytelling is fast paced and not at all boring.
 Besides I.M.
 Raathi and Ashwin Jamwal, there are characters like Suresh Armugham (secretary of Nationalist Party), Adya (girlfriend of Ashwin), Arun (Ashwin’s best friend), Tahir Naqui (National Security Advisor), etc. These characters are very important in the whole story of how someone becomes the most powerful man on the earth.
-However, among all these names, one name that appears again and again is Hades.
+However, among all these names, one name that appears, again and again, is Hades.
 Hades is a faceless person.

-The story is about hunger of power and desire to rule the world.
-It touches different parts of human emotions and relations.
-The Author has covered a wide range of aspects of domestic and international politics.
+The story is about the hunger for power and the desire to rule the world.
+It touches on different parts of human emotions and relations.
+The author has covered a wide range of aspects of domestic and international politics.
 It was interesting to read how realistic the storyline was when it comes to terrorism and international commitment to fight against it.
 Can the powerful nations come to the same page when the question is about saving three fourth of the world’s populations from the biggest terror attack ever?
-The story is about one man’s desire to be the most powerful person on the earth, but to become so, he has to dethrone someone who’s already so and to do that he has to make someone the most powerful man.
-In simple words, it’s a story about creating a power center in to occupy it and become powerful.
+The story is about one man’s desire to be the most powerful person on the earth, but to become so, he has to dethrone someone who’s already so, and to do that he has to make someone the most powerful man.
+In simple words, it’s a story about creating a power center to occupy it and become powerful.
 The story is really gripping and makes the read enthralling.

-I found only two disappointing things in the book.
-One of them is, some initial parts of the story are not finding itself linked in the later part of the book or rather they are irrelevant to the main plot.
-Second, the climax of the story is a bit too unrealistic, even if I consider the book as fiction one.
+I found only two disappointing things in the Ashvamedha.
+One of them is, some initial parts of the story are not finding themselves linked in the latter part of the book, or rather they are irrelevant to the main plot.
+Second, the climax of the story is a bit too unrealistic, even if I consider the book a fiction one.
 At times the story moves too fast and looks oversimplified considering that the main plot of the book is about politics.